smhr/ska-src-training-containers/Talks/intro-singularity-containers/README.md

 Plot generated in example.png by default, please provide an output plot file
 ```

+And now you can see that this command has generated an image called `example.png`.

 With this option we can run an application already predefined in the container, but this is not always the default option and depends on how the container was built.

 ```